While in many ways Java is similar to C and C++, it is quite different

 Referencing a Java array in C++ code is done using the

-template, which as defined as follows:
+JArray template, which as defined as follows:

-There are a number of typedef
+There are a number of typedefs which correspond to typedefs

 from the JNI.
 Each is the type of an array holding objects